crawl/crawl/crawl-ref/docs/develop/contribution-process.md

       char width, line between title and body, bug # or reporter in title).
     * Include a commit message with meaningful content for every commit.
 It's fine if a PR comment duplicates this, but the priority for explaining the changes should be in the commit messages themselves.
-(A common mistake is to put the motivation only in the PR comment.)
 2. You open a PR in the main repository based on your branch.
 3. Some member(s) of the devteam reviews the commit, probably asking some questions and making some suggestions for changes.
 This happens at the pace